Evolutionary dynamics of glucose-deprived cancer cells: insights from experimentally-informed mathematical modelling: Mathematical model

 where the lactate uptake function $U_L$ is defined via Eq.~\eqref{eu}.
-Under the definition given by Eq.~\eqref{ephi}, the minimum rate of phenotypic changes due to non-genetic instability, $\beta>0$, is increased proportionally to lactate uptake with constant of proportionality $\zeta>0$.
-This translates in mathematical terms to the idea that, since lactate has been shown to be responsible for histone modifications~\cite{bergers2021metabolism,zhang2019metabolic}, the effect of non-genetic instability may be enhanced under glucose-deprivation.
+Under the definition given by Eq.~\eqref{ephi}, the minimum rate of FECs, $\beta>0$, is increased proportionally to lactate uptake with constant of proportionality $\zeta>0$~(cf. assumption {\bf A4}).
+This translates in mathematical terms to the idea that, since lactate has been shown to be responsible for histone modifications~\cite{bergers2021metabolism,zhang2019metabolic}, the rate of FECs in MCT1 expression may be enhanced under glucose-deprivation.